maverick-boiler-robotics-team-4272/2023Bot/src/main/java/frc/robot/Subsystems/ReadMe.md

 # Drivetrain
 The drivetrain's job is to get the robot from point A to B, whether that be by driver input or path following.
-It uses swerve drive, motion profiling via WPILib path following libraries (TODO check/clarify this), and odometry tracking both internally and via updates from fiducials on the field.
+It uses swerve drive, motion profiling via WPILib path following libraries (TODO check/clarify this), and odometry tracking both internally and via updates from fiducials (April Tags) on the field.

 *Marketing Note:* Motion profiling and odometry tracking are advanced topics; please make sure include highlight them in any media about the drivetrain.